 Hybrid Datacenter Platform

 Thanks to the release of the Semi-Annual Channel of Windows Server, Microsoft has already made important investments to enable developers and IT professionals.
 These allow them to create native cloud apps or to modernize their traditional apps using containers and micro-services.
-In Windows Server 2019, Microsoft takes a step forward and releases interesting news like Linux Containers on Windows Server and Windows Subsystem for Linux (already available in Windows 10 1803).
+In Windows Server 2019, Microsoft takes a step forward and released interesting news like Linux Containers on Windows Server and Windows Subsystem for Linux (already available in Windows 10 1803).
 Great investments also to enhance the experience of Container images on Windows server, optimizing images for Server Core and Nano Server SKU.
-The new build also brings the support to Kubernetes and Service Fabric, the orchestration engine for the container world.
+The new build also brings support to Kubernetes and Service Fabric, the orchestration engine for the container world.